foobuzz/todo/README.md

 	$ todo task 7 -c culture.chemistry
 	$ todo ctx culture
-	    7 | Read the article about chemistry #culture.chemistry
+	    7 | Read the article about chemistry #chemistry
 	$ todo add "Listen to the podcast about movies" -c culture.cinema
 	$ todo ctx culture
-	    7 | Read the article about chemistry #culture.chemistry
+	    7 | Read the article about chemistry #chemistry
-	    8 | Listen to the podcast about movies #culture.cinema
+	    8 | Listen to the podcast about movies #cinema
 	$ todo ctx culture.chemistry
-	    7 | Read the article about chemistry #culture.chemistry
+	    7 | Read the article about chemistry

 ### Visibility